contemplr/contemplate/README.md

     ├── contvarAppNameApplication.java
     ```

-    N.B: <em>Variable names must start with the keyword `contvar`, the library uses this to identify what is
+    N.B: <em>Variable names must start with the keyword `contvar`, the library uses this to identify what
     can be customized.</em>
     <br/><br/>